dev-hd11/Confidante/README.md

 ### Release Polaris i1 Pre View 2 :
 This release contains database upgrades with a few UI improvement.
 This release is also a pre-view.
 Please wait for the full release.

 [ADD] Staff Portal: A lightweight alternative to Django Admin.
-Contains features to view the database.
+Contains features to view the database.<br>
-[ENHANCED] UI Components: Some new UI components in the homepage.
+[ENHANCED] UI Components: Some new UI components in the homepage.<br>
-[ADD] Database Models: New database, with tables for authentication system and diary entries.
+[ADD] Database Models: New database, with tables for authentication system and diary entries.<br>
-[FIX] Security Update: Security tokens updated.
+[FIX] Security Update: Security tokens updated.<br>

 Version Code: 0.2.1